Sprk-nl/sprk-mc1/README.md

 - Leave room on the top for additional information
 - Send out MIDI note or CC

-** And sure, seconday objectives will make all the fun, so share you requests with the project.
+**The seconday objectives will give it all the fun, so share you requests with the project.**
 - Sync to MIDI clock as slave
 - print synced BPM on screen, with a 4 count
 - Able to quick add an LFO to a pad, static of learn dynamic on the fly